iscc/iscc-specs/docs/specification.md

     The `content_id_image` function may optionally accept the raw byte data of an encoded image or an internal native image object as input for convenience.

 !!! warning "JPEG Decoding"
-    Decoding of JPEG images is non-deterministic.
+    Decoding of JPEG images is non deterministic.
 Different image processing libraries may yield diverging pixel data and result in different Image-IDs.
-The reference implementation currently uses the builtin decoder of the [Python Pillow](https://github.com/python-pillow/Pillow) imaging library.
+The reference implementation uses the built-in decoder of the [Python Pillow](https://github.com/python-pillow/Pillow) imaging library.
 Future versions of the ISCC specification may define a custom deterministic JPEG decoding procedure.

 #### Content-ID-Mixed

 The Content-ID-Mixed aggregates multiple Content-IDs of the same or different types.
 It may be used for digital media objects that embed multiples types of media or for collections of contents of the same type.
-First we have to collect contents from the mixed media object or content collection and generate Content-IDs for each item.
+First, we have to collect contents from the mixed media object or content collection and generate Content-IDs for each item.
 An ISCC conforming application must provide a `content_id_mixed` function that takes a list of Content-ID Codes as input and returns a Content-ID-Mixed.
 Follow these steps to create a Content-ID-Mixed:

 Signature: `conent_id_mixed(cids: List[str], partial: bool=False) -> str`